DeveloppeurPascal/Delphi-FMXExtend-Library/sources/README.md

 The files in this folder are deprecated.
+They will be removed after the 2024-04-01.
 Use ../src instead of this folder.